AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 ## Restore a snapshot

-You must have an [Admin role](../project/user-access.md) for the environment.
+You must have [Admin access](../project/user-access.md) to the environment.
 You have up to **seven days** to _restore_ a snapshot.
 Restoring a snapshot does not change the code of the current git branch.

-Restoration times may vary depending on the size of your database:
+Restoration times vary depending on the size of your database:

 - large database (200+ GB) can take 5 hours
 - medium database (150 GB) can take 2 1/2 hours